Non-isometric codes for the black hole interior from fundamental and effective dynamics

 \subsection{The backwards-forwards map as a post-selection map}

-Consistency with the results of PHEVA requires that the backwards-forwards holographic map of Fig.~\ref{fig:V_NEW} should reduce to that of Fig.~\ref{fig:V_PHEVA} under the assumption that the effective dynamics are trivial, $\hat{U}_t = \mathbb{1}$.
+Consistency with the results of PHEVA requires that the backwards-forwards holographic map of figure~\ref{fig:V_NEW} should reduce to that of figure~\ref{fig:V_PHEVA} under the assumption that the effective dynamics are trivial, $\hat{U}_t = \mathbb{1}$.
 This is not apparently true at first glance, as the backwards-forwards map does not involve post-selection on the output of the fundamental dynamics.
-However, we can transform the backwards-forwards map to show that it is indeed equivalent to a post-selection map.
+However, we can transform the backwards-forwards map to show that it is indeed equivalent to a post-selection map, when acting on states that dynamically evolved from matter falling into the black hole.
 In the case of trivial effective dynamics, this post-selection map is the same as that of \cite{akers_black_2022}.

 Although the backwards-forwards map does not have post-selection on the output of the fundamental dynamics, the annihilation of the Hawking pairs in the effective description with $\langle \text{MAX}|_{r,R_\text{out}}$ can be regarded as a kind of post-selection, with unit probability since the $rR_{\text{out}}$ modes are guaranteed to be in the maximally entangled state.
 The key observation is that we can transform one kind of post-selection into the other using the teleportation protocol, as in eq.~(\ref{eq:Teleportation}).